 The old adage, “If you can’t love yourself, you can’t expect anyone else to” is incredibly true.
 Yes, it’s cliche advice but stay with me for a moment.

 The reason it’s true is because of the way you act when you can reach this point.
-People you can appreciate their own strengths and come to accept their weaknesses tend to be very positive.
+People who can appreciate their own strengths and come to accept their weaknesses tend to be very positive.
+And they know exactly how to get the love they want.

 They’re comfortable with themselves and can project more confidence and positivity onto others.